 An essential part of the research was finding out and being able to better understand the user.
 Ten semi-structured interviews were conducted.
 My goal was to get insight into specific concerns and how users are currently navigating the experience of commuting alone.
 Insights:

-She feels safer in places she is familiar with because she knows where to go or even run to in case of being in danger, she knows where to ask for help.
+She feels safer in places she is familiar with because she knows where to go or even run to in case of being in danger, she knows where to ask for help

-She often carries a tool that she could use as self-defense in case of assault.
+She often carries a tool that she could use as self-defense

 Swiss Army knife

 She tries to avoid places she has heard are dangerous or where she knows assaults had happened.
 If she knows she can avoid these places and take routes that she has not heard of any assault she feels less anxious.

 After doing research and talking to users it allowed me to figure out relevant features to the solution.
 One of the main features for an MVP include: finding the safest route.
 This would be an algorithm gathering data from user inputs through the app.